kokkos/kokkos-core-wiki/ProgrammingGuide/Compiling.md

 `Options` <br> `Default` | yes, no <br> no `KOKKOS_CXX_STANDARD (IN)` | Set the C++ standard to be used.
 `Options` <br> `Default`  | C++11 <br> C++11
 `KOKKOS_CPPFLAGS (OUT)` | Preprocessor flags (include directories and defines).
-Add this to applications compiler and preprocessor flags.
+Add this to the applications compiler and preprocessor flags.
 `KOKKOS_CXXFLAGS (OUT)` | Compiler flags.
 Add this to the applications compiler flags.
 `KOKKOS_LDFLAGS (OUT)` | Linker flags.
 Add this to the applications linker flags.
 `KOKKOS LIBS (OUT)` | Libraries required by Kokkos.
 Add this to the link line after the linker flags.